Tamron 17-28mm f/2.8 Di III RXD Full Review

 Focus breathing

-With an 850€ budget, you will be hard-pressed to find a better compromise than the one offered by the Tamron 17-28mm.
-However, should you have a larger budget or prefer a prime lens, you will have several options:
+With a budget of around €600 to €750, you will still struggle to find a better compromise than the Tamron 17-28mm.
+However, if you have a larger budget or prefer a prime lens, several options are worth considering:

-- 18 and 20mm fixed-focus lenses such as the Zeis Batis or Samyang 18mm f/2.8, Sony’s 20mm f/1.8 G or f/2 C from Sigma, and the f/2.8 from Tamron.
-While I would not recommend buying the 18mm lenses because of Samyang’s being of average quality and Zeiss Batis’s being a bit expensive, the 20mm lenses have good arguments going for them.
-The Sony lens, reviewed here, is of excellent quality for a price similar to the 17-28mm lens and offering an f/1.8 aperture (more comfortable for low-light shooting) with high-end build and features.
-The Sigma lens also represents an excellent alternative, with a larger aperture than Tamron’s zoom lens at a price of 700€ and a very high-end build.
-The Tamron one, reviewed here, offers the same maximum aperture and image quality as the zoom lens, but for a much lower price,
+- 18mm and 20mm prime lenses such as the Zeiss Batis, the Samyang 18mm f/2.8, Sony’s 20mm f/1.8 G, Sigma’s f/2 C, and Tamron’s f/2.8.
+I would not necessarily recommend the 18mm options, as the Samyang is fairly average and the Zeiss Batis is a bit expensive, but the 20mm lenses have a lot going for them.
+The Sony lens, reviewed here, delivers excellent quality at a price close to the 17-28mm while offering an f/1.8 aperture, which is more comfortable in low light, along with high-end build and features.
+The Sigma is also an excellent alternative, with a brighter aperture than the Tamron zoom, a price around €700, and a very high-end build.
+The Tamron prime, reviewed here, offers the same maximum aperture and similar image quality to the zoom, but at a much lower price,

-- f/2.8 and f/4 zoom lenses, namely Sony’s 12-24, and 16-35mm f/2.8 GM and f/4 G, Sigma’s 14-24mm f/2.8 Art and 16-28mm f/2.8 Contemporary and Sony Zeiss’s old 16-35mm f/4 OSS are an alternative.
-Let’s forget about the 12-24mm lenses which are a bit more of a specialized ultra-wide-angle choice, and Sony Zeiss’s somewhat outdated 16-35mm f/4.
-Sony’s 16-35mm f/2.8 GM lens is better than Tamron’s with high-end build and features, but at an elitist price.
-Sigma’s 14-24mm, more affordable than Sony’s GM and of a higher quality but offering, like the 12-24mm lens, a slightly more specialized UWA range and a heavier weight.
-Sony’s recently released 16-35mm f/4 G and Sigma’s 16-28mm f/2.8 Contemporary lenses are the main alternatives to Tamron’s 17-28mm, in my opinion.
-Sony’s 16-35mm f/4 G is even lighter and more compact, covers a wider range, and is of a more premium build with advanced features (especially for video shooting) and with superior AF but it comes at a relatively high price (1500€).
-Sigma’s 16-28mm f/2.8 is probably the better alternative as it offers superior optical quality with better AF at about the same price.
-In addition, it offers high-end build and features, a 16mm focal length as well as an AF/MF switch on the barrel to quickly switch from AF to MF which Tamron’s lacks,
+- f/2.8 and f/4 zoom lenses are another option: Sony’s 12-24mm, 16-35mm f/2.8 GM, and 16-35mm f/4 G, Sigma’s 14-24mm f/2.8 Art and 16-28mm f/2.8 Contemporary, and Sony Zeiss’s older 16-35mm f/4 OSS.
+Let’s set aside the 12-24mm lenses, which are more specialized ultra-wide-angle tools, and Sony Zeiss’s somewhat outdated 16-35mm f/4.
+Sony’s 16-35mm f/2.8 GM is better than the Tamron, with high-end build and features, but at a very high price.
+Sigma’s 14-24mm is more affordable than Sony’s GM and offers excellent quality, but like the 12-24mm, it has a slightly more specialized ultra-wide range and is heavier.
+Sony’s 16-35mm f/4 G and Sigma’s 16-28mm f/2.8 Contemporary are, in my opinion, the closest alternatives to Tamron’s 17-28mm.
+Sony’s 16-35mm f/4 G is even lighter and more compact, covers a wider range, offers a more advanced build with extra features, especially for video, and has better AF, but it comes at a relatively high price, around €1,500.
+Sigma’s 16-28mm f/2.8 is probably the stronger alternative if you want to stay in the same spirit as the Tamron, as it offers better optical quality, better AF, and a similar price.
+It also adds a high-end build, a 16mm wide end, and an AF/MF switch on the barrel, which the Tamron lacks,

-- For Sony E mount’s APS-C sensors such as the A6000 and A6600, this 17-28mm lens is compatible even though there is little point in it since other more suitable options are available to the format while covering a wider range.
-It would be more relevant to have a look at Sony’s 16-55mm f/2.8 G, Tamron’s 17-70mm f/2.8, and Sigma’s 18-50mm f/2.8 with the latter being cheaper,
+- On Sony E-mount APS-C bodies such as the A6000 and A6600, this 17-28mm lens is compatible, but there is little point in choosing it, as more suitable APS-C options cover a wider range.
+It would make more sense to look at Sony’s 16-55mm f/2.8 G, Tamron’s 17-70mm f/2.8, or Sigma’s 18-50mm f/2.8, the latter being the cheaper option,

-Tamron 17-28mm f/2.8 in brief
+Tamron 17-28mm f/2.8 in Brief

-Advantages | Disadvantages |
+| Advantages | Disadvantages |

 |